Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 | DO 8GB | 8GB | 160GB SSD | 5TB | ~$100 |

-Note: These prices include Cloudways' management fee layered on top of DigitalOcean's base cost.
-AWS and GCP options are pricier.
-There's no limit on how many applications you can host on a single server — great for agencies running multiple client sites.
+Keep in mind: these prices include Cloudways' management fee on top of DigitalOcean's base cost.
+AWS and GCP options cost more.
+Here's the thing — you can host unlimited apps on a single server, which is huge if you're running multiple client sites as an agency.

 Best For

-Cloudways is the clear choice for WordPress and WooCommerce agencies, freelancers managing multiple client sites, and any team that wants cloud-level performance without hiring a DevOps engineer.
-It's also excellent for Magento stores that need a managed environment without the Magento Cloud price tag.
+Cloudways is the go-to for WordPress and WooCommerce agencies, freelancers managing multiple client sites, and anyone who wants cloud-level performance without hiring a DevOps engineer.
+It's also great for Magento stores that need a managed environment without the Magento Cloud price tag.

 DigitalOcean Overview

-DigitalOcean is a cloud infrastructure provider — think of it as a developer-friendly alternative to AWS or Google Cloud, without the overwhelming complexity.
-It offers raw virtual machines (called Droplets), managed Kubernetes (DOKS), managed databases, object storage (Spaces), and an App Platform for more hands-off deployments.
+DigitalOcean is a cloud infrastructure provider — think of it as the developer-friendly alternative to AWS or Google Cloud, minus the overwhelming complexity.
+It offers virtual machines (called Droplets), managed Kubernetes (DOKS), managed databases, object storage (Spaces), and an App Platform for more hands-off deployments.

-The key distinction: DigitalOcean gives you the building blocks.
-You decide what to build and how.
-That's enormously powerful for developers, but it means a steeper learning curve for anyone who just wants a website to run reliably.
+Here's the key difference: DigitalOcean gives you the building blocks.
+You decide what to build and how to build it.
+That's powerful if you know what you're doing, but it means a steeper learning curve if you just want a website running reliably.

 Key Features

-- Droplets — Linux VMs with full root access, scalable from $6/mo
+- Droplets — Linux VMs with full root access, starting at $6/mo

-- App Platform — PaaS layer for deploying code directly from GitHub/GitLab without managing servers
+- App Platform — PaaS layer for deploying code straight from GitHub/GitLab without managing servers

 - Managed Kubernetes (DOKS) — production-grade K8s with automated upgrades